-I’d seen them before of course, in Chester Zoo back home and much more recently in the wonderful Singapore Zoo where they are allowed to be free ranging, to name just two places, but in Borneo I would get to see them again.
+I’d seen them before of course, in responsible zoos such as Chester Zoo back home and much more recently in the wonderful Singapore Zoo where they are allowed to be free ranging, to name just two places, but in Borneo I would get to see them again.
 This time in a rehabilitation centre that was helping at least some of them return to their natural habitat.

 However thanks to responsible zoos, international breeding programmes and conservation education, and rehabilitation centres like Semenggoh, orangutans still have a chance.

-The Semenggoh wildlife centre has been around since 1975, and was established with three aims; first to rescue, care for and if at all possible rehabilitate endangered wildlife back into the wild, to conduct research on endangered species and captive breeding programmes, and finally to educate the general public on wildlife conservation.
+The Semenggoh wildlife centre is part of the Semenggoh Nature Reserve and has been around since 1975, and was established with three aims; first to rescue, care for and if at all possible rehabilitate endangered wildlife back into the wild, to conduct research on endangered species and captive breeding programmes, and finally to educate the general public on wildlife conservation.